 The principal will develop plans for medical emergencies as a part of the school's risk management strategy.
+This includes processes to verify that if the principal is not present, they are informed of all emergencies.

 In a medical emergency, the principal will: